alice01m/API-Testing-Portfolio/README.md

      - lang: ro (for Romanian language)

   3. Click the Send button to execute the request
-  4. Review the test results in Postman’s Tests tab or console, where each validation will indicate pass or fail status.
+  4. Review the test results in Postman’s Tests tab or console, where each validation will indicate pass or fail status

 ### Test Details